 - National GP Retention Scheme Frequently Asked Questions

 Retained doctor scheme 2016

 The National GP Retention Scheme replaces the Retained Doctors Scheme 2016.
-The scheme continues to be managed jointly by the local offices of Health Education England (HEE) (through the designated HEE RGP Scheme Lead) and NHS England.
+Following the merger of NHS England and Health Education England (HEE), the scheme is now managed by NHS England, where previously the scheme was jointly managed by Health Education England (HEE) through the designated HEE RGP Scheme Lead and NHS England.

 For any enquiries in relation to contracting payments for the Retained Doctors Scheme 2016, contact Tracy Ellis.